aplteam/Tatin/docs/TatinForContributors.md

 Although Tatin depends on a couple of Tatin packages, it cannot be used to load those packages; the common bootstrap problem.

-For that reason, the packages installed in the `packages/` folder are copied over to the `APLSource/` folder when a new version is built.
-That allows loading the packages with Link.
+For that reason, the packages installed in the `packages/` folder a need to be brought into the `APLSource/` folder by other means:

-If you need to add a package then you need to perform a couple of steps:

-* Install that package into `packages/`
-* Call `#.Tatin.Admin.UpdatePackages ⍬`

-For further details see the comments in the function `#.Tatin.Admin.UpdatePackages`.
+* All packages that are single class or namespace scripts can simply by copied over; an example is the `Tester2` class.
+* Packages that consist of an ordinary namespace need to be copied over as a folder; an example is `CommTools`.

 ## Do your thing